ABOUT · JAMESON DAINES

 Behavioral science meets design.

-I've spent the last decade at the intersection of behavioral science and product design — first in pharmaceutical human factors engineering at AstraZeneca, then in consumer health-tech at Samsung, and throughout, studying the psychology of why people do (and don't do) the things that matter for their health.
+I’ve spent the last decade designing products in regulated health settings.
+I started in pharmaceutical human factors engineering at AstraZeneca, moved into consumer health-tech at Samsung on the Galaxy Watch team, and the whole time I was also studying the psychology of why people do (and don’t do) the things that would keep them healthier.

 THE CANVAS